 We study how politicians' compensation affects the real economy.
 Specifically, we investigate the effect of legislators' wages on business activity in Brazil.
 We identify our results using a constitutional amendment that established salary caps for legislators in a given municipality based on arbitrary population cutoffs.
-We find that higher politician wages are associated with stronger firm and job creations and increases in firms' revenues and investments.
-Better paid legislators increase the municipality's budget surplus while increasing expenditure in education and health care.
-Our evidence is consistent with local legislators affecting firms mainly through improvements in fiscal policy.
+We find that higher politician wages are associated with increases in firm and job creation and firms' average startup investments.
+Better paid legislators increase the municipality's budget surplus while increasing expenditure in items that increase local economic productivity.
+Our evidence highlights the potential adverse effects on the private sector of lowering politicians' salaries.